Thailand Visa and Passport Requirements

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements.

 Transit visas and single-entry tourist visas are valid for three months from the date of issue.
-Two- or three-entry visas are valid for six months from the date of issue.
+Multiple-entry tourist visas are valid for six months from the date of issue.

 Visitors to Thailand who wish to conduct business, work or study in the country can apply for a non-immigrant visa.
 This allows holders a stay for up to 90 days.
 In addition, to be able to work, visitors must hold a work permit issued by the Ministry of Labour.

 Applications to the embassy must be made in person.
 You can usually pick up your visa the day after you drop off your application.